 You can visit The Sound of Music filming locations and sites of inspiration yourself, or you can go on one of the many guided Sound of Music tours.
 If you don’t enjoy going on tours with strangers, you can always book a private group tour.

-If you’re a bit of a completionist, there are Sound of Music sights inside the city of Salzburg and in towns outside the city too.
+If you’re a bit of a completionist, there are Sound of Music sights inside Salzburg and in towns outside the city.
 If you plan to go alone to see the sites outside the city, you need to rent a car, take a train, or book a more exclusive tour.

 Popular Sound of Music sites include Mirabell Palace and Gardens, Hellbrunn Palace and Gardens, Nonnberg Abbey, the “Do Re Mi” Hill in Werfen, St. Michael Basilica in Mondsee, and Leopold Palace.

 Salzburg’s historic center is a UNESCO World Heritage Site.
 Known as Altstadt (which translates to Old Town), the first thing you’ll notice when walking through is the city’s magnificent setting.